sofiaronnkvist/wunderlist/README.md

 My Wunderlist application where you can create to-do lists and tasks.
 You can also see it [here](http://sofiaronnkvist.com/).

+# Extra features

+As a user I'm able to remove a task from a list.

+As a user I'm able to delete my account along with all tasks and lists.

 # Installation

 Clone the repo to your own computer and fire up a local server.